Gliptal/TPW-Settings/README.md

 Next Steps
 ======

-1. Checkboxes and combobexes for HUD
-2. Better names for parameters
-3. Reorder parameters in a consistent way
-4. Handle not updated presets
-5. HUD live preview
+1. HUD live preview
-6. Inserted value check
+2. Inserted value check

 Limitations
 ======

 - Presets are not backwards compatible.
 You can make them so by adding the right lines at the right places manually (just edit the .PRST files with a text editor).
 - `TPW_MODS.hpp` must be in the same folder with `TPW Settings.java` in order for the program to work.
-- HUD is only partially implemented: you still have to insert all values as strings (no checkboxes and comboboxes yet).
 - If you wish to rename a preset you must select it, delete it, and save it again with the new name.

 Progress